appwebtech/Appwebtech-Copyright-Tool/README.md

 # AppwebtechCopyrightTool

-As I was coding my company (website)[http://theappwebtech.com/], I ran into issues on how I can create a dynamic copyright tool which will update automatically when we cross in a new year.
-Instead of using Javascript, I thought it wise to just build this ruby gem from scratch and make it available as a gem file on the (rubygems website)[https://rubygems.org/].
+As I was coding my company [website](http://theappwebtech.com/), I ran into issues on how I can create a dynamic copyright tool which will update automatically when we cross in a new year.
+Instead of using Javascript, I thought it wise to just build this ruby gem from scratch and make it available as a gem file on the [rubygems website](https://rubygems.org/).

 Any developer can use this gem to personalise their web application as a Ruby construct, and later call it to view via the application layout using embedded ruby. as below;